Part of a series on | ||||||||

 In early 2005, Superintendent Bob Conder of the Norwood School District had banned Bless Me, Ultima in Norwood High School after a group of parents objected to the profanity and other themes the book contains; he himself had not read it but did enough reading to make the decision on the basis of the themes presented.[56]
 Copies were removed from Lisa Doyle's English class after she had used them while telling parents Conder had approved of its usage; Conder had Doyle apologize to the parents for the themes the book contains as well as lying about the status of Conder's approval.[56]
 At least twenty-four of the books were given to the group who destroyed the copies.[56]
 Conder still approved the presence of copies available in the school library, but in hindsight wished to have donated the book.[56]

 In protest of the decision, on February 5, 2005, students formed a sit-in while reading passages from the center of the school gymnasium.[56]
-They had shirts with handwritten designs of Bless Me, Ultima; however, only eight of the twenty students had heard or read of the book.[56]
+They had shirts with handwritten designs of Bless Me, Ultima; however, only eight of the twenty students had heard of or read the book.[56]
 Despite staying with his decision to keep the book banned, he acknowledged and respected the decision of the students to make a vocal protest.[56]
 He told the students his choice was made in order to protect them while a student, Serena Campbell, responded by stating “If we’re sheltered all our lives, what are we going to do when we get to college?
 If I’m not exposed now, how am I going to get by in life?”.[56]
 Conder ended the protest at midday by telling the students that he plans to stand with the decision of what a new a curriculum review committee, that will have two representatives from each grade alongside parents.[56]
 Moreover, he planned to apologize to Doyle.[56]

 Blue Valley School District (Overland Park, Kansas)